gitrdm/lojban-parser/docs/proposed/tree-sitter-integration.md

 ## Next steps

-- Expand `grammar.js` with initial nonterminals (text→paragraph→statement; shells; delimiters) and precedence.
+- Integrate full lexer logic into `src/scanner.c` for 900-series token emission.
-- Implement `scanner.c` bridging the core lexer/preparser compounds (900‑series).
+- Expand `tools/ts-validate` to run C parser and diff normalized shapes.
-- Add `tools/ts-validate` to normalize and compare shapes vs the C parser.
+- Add CI job for automated `ts-generate`/`ts-test` and corpus validation.
-- Add a CI job to run `ts-generate`/`ts-test` and validate over a small corpus.
+- Expand corpus with more test cases from `openwm.txt` and regression inputs.